5 Mins Read

 There are some brands that have developed more sustainable types of condoms that are biodegradable.
 Sustain Natural, for instance, is an eco, toxin-free ethical condom brand that uses fair-trade natural latex, contains no nitrosamine (an ingredient present in many condoms that has been associated with carcinogenic effects), is packaged in recyclable paper, and 10% of their profits go to women’s health organisations.

 A more traditional natural version of a condom that has been used for years – lambskin condoms – could be considered an eco-friendly choice, though they are absolutely not suitable for vegans.
 As the name would suggest, these are made from the intestines of sheep, and are therefore actually biodegradable.
-However, in addition to being non vegan-friendly, lambskin condoms do not offer protection against STIs, which is key information to note.
+However, in addition to being not appropriate for vegans, lambskin condoms do not offer protection against STIs.
 This is because while the pores of the material can block sperm, they are not small enough to block most types of STIs, including HIV.

 How can I responsibly dispose of condoms?